 67 Mile Drive

-Famous the world over for its abundance of juicy, red cherriesand cherry derived culinary specialities, Traverse City is one of the midwest’s premiere wine producing regions, and boasts beautiful beaches along Lake Michigan, as well as a thriving art, cinema, and music scene.
+Famous the world over for its abundance of juicy, red cherries and cherry-derived culinary specialties, Traverse City is one of the midwest’s premiere wine-producing regions and boasts beautiful beaches along Lake Michigan, as well as a thriving art, cinema, and music scene.
 Visit nearby Torch Lake, Leland fishing village, or Point Betsie Lighthouse for the perfect week in the Traverse City area.

 8.6 Mile Drive

 This small town is home to Hotel Walloon, one of the most luxurious hotels in the state.
 Get away from it all, enjoy drinks on Walloon Lake, or take in the natural beauty of the north by spending an evening or two in this charming village.
 Walloon Lake is the coziest of all of these fantastic Midwest travel destinations.

 Follow Me for More: @AnnieFairfax